-Got a question about IoTUK, here are our frequently asked questions
+Got a question about the IoTUK programme?
+Here are our frequently asked questions:

 IoTUK will maximise the impact of the Government’s IoT investment programme by coordinating and engaging with the organisations which will be appointed to deliver public funding for Manchester’s smart city demonstrator CityVerve; PETRAS, a research hub focused on security and trust; as well as health and care test beds for the NHS.

 Digital Catapult has launched IoTUK to drive IoT adoption and capabilities across the country and to advance the UK’s global leadership in the IoT space.

 IoTUK is part of the Government’s £40million investment into IoT; as part of this, we will engage across the UK landscape to ensure Britain remain a global player in technology – and are seen as a leader of IoT markets.

 The IoTUK programme is an overarching and collaborative three year programme, as part of the Government’s £40m investment to maximise the UK’s capabilities in the Internet of Things.

 IoTUK is part of the Government’s £32m investment in IoT, powered by Digital Catapult and Future Cities Catapult.
 IoTUK is looking to advance the UK’s global leadership in IoT and increase the adoption of high quality IoT technologies and services throughout businesses and the public sector.

 IoTUK is funded as part of an integrated £32m, three year programme, which has been laid out by the UK Government.
 The Government fund in IoTUK stands at £4m; this will fund all the different components of the programme over the course of the three years.

 IoTUK is for business, academia and innovators who are already advancing IoT in their fields, or have a desire to know more about it.

 IoTUK will also work with a number of local partners across the nation to enable everyone to participate through a number of projects and activities.

 IoTUK works with a range of programmes, coordinating and engaging with the organisations which will be appointed to deliver the recently announced public funding.